AngriestSCV/AngryShaderForgeDocumentation/docs/core-concept.md

 Angry Shader Forge generates `ShaderModules` in a format that is compatible with Poiyomi's shader.
 A module is compiled into a list of commands starting at the Output working back.
-This includes mangling the names of the shader variables so that they do not conflict with any other variables.
+This includes mangling the names of the shader variables so that they do not conflict with any other variables from other modules even if the names appear the same in the UI.

 The end result of this is that the property named in the Output module is changed at a stage in the Poiyomi shader before much has happened.
 This in